MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/uitest/xamarin-forms.md

 The shorter form `app.Query("MyButton")` also works.

 ### Adding a UITest project to an existing solution
+#### "NOTE: This template is only available on Visual Studio 2017, recommend reviewing template project from that IDE.
+Visual Studio 2019 does not have this template installed"
 # [Visual Studio](#tab/windows)
 Visual Studio has a template to help add a Xamarin.UITest project to an existing Xamarin.Forms solution: